 | Straight on Till Morning: The Life of Beryl Markham|

 by Mary S. Lovell.
 After a childhood in Africa untrammeled by convention and almost devoid of education, she went on to run successful racing stables and to achieve fame as a record-breaking aviator – flying the Atlantic from east to west – hence the title.

 by Lauren Kessler.
 Pancho Barnes lived a big, messy, colorful, unconventional life with three fortunes, four husbands, and countless lovers.
-She was a barnstormer, a racer, a cross-country flier, a Hollywood stunt pilot and a 99.
+She was a barnstormer, a racer, a cross-country flier, and a Hollywood stunt pilot.
 She was, for a time, “the fastest woman on earth,” flying the fastest civilian airplane in the world.

 by Jacqueline Cochran.
 Cochran won numerous honors and set more distance, speed, and altitude records than any other woman aviator.
 She organized the WASP (Women’s Airforce Service Pilot) program in World War II and was the first woman to break the sound barrier.
 She was a phenomenon in flying and was truly a self-made woman.

-by Gene Nora Jessen.
+by Gene Jessen.
 Tells the story of the first major female airplane race – nineteen women who set out from Santa Monica, California, in flimsy, propeller driven planes, with a mission-to be the first to cover the 2,759 mile course to Cleveland, Ohio.
 With skill and determination, the racers thrilled the nation and pioneered a new future and respect for female aviators.
-Among Gene Nora Jessen’s accomplishments – one of the thirteen women pilots (tagged the “Mercury 13”), demonstration pilot for the Beech Aircraft factory (always flying in a dress and high heels), and past president of the 99s.

 |Night Witches: The Amazing Story Of Russia’s Women Pilots in World War II|